JayanthiPalanichamy/Refactoring/Readme.md

      envy is change the function to static and run the tests.
 If its passes, it should be moved to appropriate class.
 Note: Feature envy can be present even if static test fails.
  - Step 5: Similarly extract frequentRenterPoints and move it rental to remove feature envy.
+ - Step 6: Remove Inline variable and declaration in `frequentRenterPointsFor` method.